jasonrap/KaceBootstrap/README.md

 Files that will need to be edited to fit your organization:

 * includes/config.php - REQUIRED.
 Your KBox's DNS name and your report user's password (from Settings -> General Settings).
-Also, your main (default) ticket queue ID and name.
+Also, recommended but not necessary, your main (default) ticket queue ID and name.
 * includes/nav.php - REQUIRED.
 Update the userList array with your users.
 * index.php - Pick the reports in the switch() at line 70 that you want to uncomment if you have the need.
 * buildTickets.php - if you have a queue for computer builds, otherwise, don't worry.